 For the sake of simplicity assume that every redex (phrase being evaluated) in a program corresponds to a continuation, which is equivalent to performing the cps conversion process on every node of a syntax tree including constants (which is absurd in practice because almost every constant never escapes [discards the passed continuation]).
-One of our goals is to produce a tailrecursive interpreter, which can serve as a guide to implementing an interpreter in machine code or writing a compiler to translate source programs to machine code.
+This accounting of continuations corresponds to the finest possible granularity of the CPS transformation.
+One of our goals is to produce a tail-recursive interpreter, which can serve as a guide to implementing an interpreter in machine code or writing a compiler to translate source programs to machine code.
+From this perspective, it should be obvious that we want to treat all "primitive" expressions atomically (and tranform programs to make those grains as large as possible).

 To recap our discussion of CPS, during the evaluation of a program, every phrase is surrounded by some computation that is waiting to be performed (and typically that depends on the value of this phrase).
-In a rewrite-rule semantics, the program text for the remaining computation is simply the surrounding text; it is called an evaluation context.
+In a general rewrite-rule semantics, the program text for the remaining computation is simply the surrounding text; it is called an evaluation context.
 Turning the meaning of this evaluation context into a program function is the act of making the continuation explicit.
 This process is called reification.